mintlayer/mintlayer-core/wallet/README.md

 ### How are wallets stored?

 Our wallets use BIP-39 for deriving a master key from seed words.
-It also uses BIP-32 for deriving child keys, and finally BIP-44 is used for path derivation.
+They also use BIP-32 for deriving child keys, and finally BIP-44 is used for path derivation.
 The path is `m/44'/'19788/'0/0/0` for mainnet and `m/44'/'1/'0/0/0` for testnet.

 Wallets load the 12- or 24-word seed (and possibly the passphrase as well), then follow the above-mentioned standards for key derivation.